ChristophSchmidl/DRL_Nanodegree_Navigation_Project/REPORT.md

         8. Update Q network weights using backpropagation according to the loss
         9. Update target network weights every ``update_target`` steps
 ```

+**Double DQN**

+Double DQN tackles the problem that the agent does not overestimate the Q-values (based on the max operator and a possible tie between actions).
+Further information about this overestimation problem can be found in the paper ``Issues in Using Function Approximation for Reinforcement Learning`` by Thrun and Schwartz (1993).
+The idea is to use two separate networks, one for the policy and one for the target just as DQN does.
+The policy network is used to select the best action for the next state and the target network calculates the target Q value of taking that action at the next state.

+**Dueling DQN**

+Dueling DQN splits up the output in two different streams, namely the state value function (V(s)) and the advantage function (A(s,a)).
+The value function tells us how "valuable" a certain state is, while the advantage function tells us how much better it is to take a certain action versus all other possible actions in that staet.
+The final Q-values are computed by combining the state value function and the advantage function.

 ### Hyperparameters